elukey/httpd_integration_testing/README.md

 These docker images focus on getting the latest version of the trunk and 2.4.x branches, configure/build them and allow to run the Perl or HTTP/2 test suite.

-To build the image (example): `docker build --build-arg image_name=debian:buster . -t debian/buster/httpd-tests-code-snapshot`
+To build the image (example): `docker build --build-arg image_name=debian:buster --buil-arg configure_args='--enable-mpms-shared --enable-maintainer-mode ..' . -t debian/buster/httpd-tests-code-snapshot`

 To run the perl test suite (trunk only): `docker run $name-of-the-image /bin/bash -c "cd /tmp/httpd-trunk && make check`